How Employee Advocacy Helps With Surprise Medical Bills

 Advocates can “pre-educate” employees on what care is covered and which facilities will take their insurance.
 They can help employees get an estimate of the cost of medical treatment before it’s delivered.
 Many carriers have online cost estimator tools where employees can see how much they’ll be responsible for.
 Doctors can also provide an estimate and detail the specifics of a procedure, as well as answer patient questions ahead of time.
 It’s a good idea for the employee to gather written cost estimates in advance.

 If the bill comes in much higher than expected, the benefits advocate can investigate.
-The bill could be coded improperly, the insurance payment may not have been credited appropriately, or the bill itself may run afoul of the NSA.
+The bill could be coded improperly.
+The insurance payment may not have been credited appropriately, or the bill itself may run afoul of the NSA.
 Benefits advocates research a surprise medical bill and cut through the red tape to get answers from carriers and providers faster than employees.
 Employee advocacy teams often have a direct line to carrier decision-makers and providers that an employee wouldn’t have access to.

 The healthcare landscape continues to get more complex, all while putting more responsibility on individuals to understand their insurance options and make educated decisions.
 Employee advocacy can turn insurance users into savvy insurance consumers, long before they pass through the sliding doors of an emergency room.